 Cyber crime is an increasing concern for all organisations, regardless of size.
 To help any type of organisation attain a baseline level of cyber security and to help them to reduce the risk of becoming a victim of the most common cyber-attacks, in June 2014, the UK Government launched The Cyber Essentials Scheme.
-Baigent’s Information Security Services is a Cyber Essentials Certification Body based in Hampshire and can assess and certify business of all sizes anywhere in the UK.
+Baigent’s Information Security Services has been a Cyber Essentials Certification Body since 2014.
+Based in Hampshire they can assess and certify business of all sizes anywhere in the UK, even remotely.

 What is Cyber Essentials?

 Achieving the Cyber Essentials certification means that an organisation’s IT systems meet a certain level in the five following controls:

 - Boundary Firewalls and Internet Gateways – these are devices designed to prevent unauthorised access to or from private networks.
 Good setup of these devices is important for them to be fully effective.

 - Secure Configuration – ensuring that systems are configured in the most secure way for the needs of the organisation.

 - Access Control – ensuring only those who should have access to systems have access and at the appropriate level.